anchpop/wise_mans_haskell/book.md

 That's right, in Haskell, it's fully allowed to have a data type which can contain values of its own type. `Choice` can contain a value of type `Adventure`, and `Adventure` can contain a value of type `Choice`.
 What we're going to do is use this to have our game basically be a stack of nested `Adventure`s.

-!newthought(Let's write) a `IO` function, `tellStory`, which will take an `Adventure` and recursively!marginnote(Recursive data types often demand recursive functions.) present it to to the user.
+!newthought(Let's write) an `IO` function, `tellStory`, which will take an `Adventure` and recursively!marginnote(Recursive data types often demand recursive functions.) present it to to the user.

 ```haskell
 tellAdventure :: Adventure -> IO ()